rodlie/natron-plugins/GLSL/Distort/Crok_rift_GL/README.md

 # Crok_rift_GL

-Distorts side-by-side stereo images to be useable with the Oculus Rift
+Distorts side-by-side stereo images to be useable with the Oculus Rift.